Last updated on June 1, 2021:

-If you have questions or would like to be notified about future offerings, please contact: firstname.lastname@example.org
+4) If you have questions or would like to be notified about future offerings, please contact us by email: firstname.lastname@example.org

-If you are interested to view the past GenCyber camps in 2019, please click here for details.
+5) If you want to view past GenCyber camps, click here for details.

 The GenCyber program provides summer cybersecurity camp experiences for students and teachers at the K-12 level.
 The goals of the program are to help students understand safe on-line behavior, learn fundamental cybersecurity knowledge, increase interest in cybersecurity careers, and improve pedagogical methods for delivering cybersecurity content in K-12 curricula.